Lecture Notes

-Today we return to the issue of central tendency.
+We return to the issue of central tendency.
 Often, we want to compare more than one pair of means at a time.
 We may also wish to compare means across many groups when we control for one or more factors.
 Regression is another form of this question, asking whether changing one variable affects the mean value of another variable.
 All these situations lend themselves to an ANOVA (short for ANalysis Of VAriance).
 Despite its name, ANOVA is usually applied to understanding differences in central tendency.
 It gets its name because it uses variance to address questions about the mean.

 Let’s also suppose that all the groups come from populations with the same variance, although the means of those populations might be different.
 If the means of the individual groups are equal, the total variation of all the groups combined will not be greater than the variation within any group.
 However, if at least one of the groups has a different mean, the total variance will be greater than the variance of any of the groups.
 This is similar to what an ANOVA does: by comparing variance within and among groups, an ANOVA can test whether the means of the groups differ.
 An ANOVA uses an F-test to evaluate whether the variance among the groups is greater than the variance within a group.

 An ANOVA makes three assumptions.
 First, the population must be randomly sampled.
 Second, each population must be normally distributed.
 Third, all the populations must have the same variance, that is, they must be homoscedastic.
-As with all tests, you must demonstrate these are valid assumptions before performing an ANOVA.
+As with all tests, you must demonstrate that these are valid assumptions before performing an ANOVA.

 The null hypothesis of an ANOVA is that the means of all the populations are equal, with the alternative hypothesis being that at least one of the means is different.
 Unlike other statistical methods, ANOVA is generally not used for creating confidence intervals.
 ANOVA is nearly always a p-value approach in which one tests a null hypothesis, specifically that the mean values of all the groups (treatments) are the same (often called the zero-null hypothesis).
+We will have to follow the ANOVA with additional analyses to get the effect size, which should always be our ultimate goal.

 The simplest type of ANOVA is called a one-way ANOVA.
 We use a one-way ANOVA when we have a single factor or explanatory variable.
-For example, we may have measured the weight percent strontium in three groups of rocks: basalt, andesite, and rhyolite.
+For example, we may have measured the weight percent of strontium in three groups of rocks: basalt, andesite, and rhyolite.
 We would want to test whether the mean weight percent of strontium is the same for all three rock types.

-In a one-way ANOVA, we have two potential sources of variation: among-groups and within-group.
+In a one-way ANOVA like this, we have two potential sources of variation: among-groups and within-group.
 The variation among the groups is called the explained variation because rock type will be the factor that accounts for this variation.
-We also have the variation within the groups, that is, among the replicates within each type of rock, which is called the unexplained variation.
+We also have the variation within the groups, that is, variation among the replicates within each type of rock, which is called the unexplained variation.
 It is unexplained in that we cannot identify what produces that variation.
 For example, we might see that strontium varies among rhyolites, but we do not know why, at least from this data.

 ANOVA results are presented in a standard table format.
 You should become comfortable with interpreting any ANOVA table.